Connection shoots, Engagement shoots & Pre-wedding shoots…

 Commonly known as an ‘Engagement shoots’, you may hear a few different terms for what I call ‘Connection shoots‘.
 They are essentially a pre-wedding shoot designed to help you become more comfortable in front of the camera and help me get to know you better as a couple.

 I’m going to be honest, when I first heard about engagement shoots I wasn’t all that fussed.
 It didn’t really make sense to me and how I worked.
 However, I began to realise that I was missing a trick, let me tell you why.

 I am, at heart, a documentary wedding photographer.
-Sometimes that lends itself to situations where guidance is needed yet forced posing is just not what my couples want.
+Sometimes that lends itself to situations where guidance is needed and yet, forced posing is just not what my couples want.

 If I walked into a room and I had zero connection with a couple, getting the natural photos that we both want will take some time.
 That time just isn’t always there on a wedding day.

 With a connection shoot I have a lot more freedom to convey what I want from my couples and what I’m trying to achieve.
 This lends itself really well to a wedding day.

 When a couple enquires about my photography they are more than likely already engaged.
 How my shoots work isn’t just to capture candid moments.